unjs/nitro/docs/content/index.md

   #title
   Code-Splitting
   #description
-  Async chunk loading for fast server startup time
+  Async chunk loading for fast server startup time and answer.
   ::

   ::card{icon=👕}
   #title
   TypeScript
   #description
-  TypeScript support out of the box with few more goodies
+  TypeScript support out of the box with few more goodies.
   ::

   ::card{icon=💾}
   #title
   Storage Layer
   #description
-  Multi driver and platform-agnostic storage system
+  Multi driver and platform-agnostic storage system.
   ::

   ::card{icon=💰}
   #title
   Cache API
   #description
-  Powerful built-in caching API
+  Powerful built-in caching API.
   ::

   ::card{icon=🐱}
   #title
   Hackable
   #description
-  Built to be customized
+  Built to be customized with the [plugins](/guide/advanced/plugins) hooks system.
   ::

   ::card{icon=✨}
   #title
   Auto Imports
   #description
-  Automatically import utilities for the lazy folks and a minimal codebase
+  Automatically import utilities for a minimal and clean codebase.
+Only the used ones will be added to the final bundle.
   ::

   ::card{icon=🏛️}
   #title
-  Backward compatible
+  Backward Compatible
   #description
-  Best-effort compatibility for using legacy npm packages, CommonJS and mocking Node.js modules for workers
+  So you can use legacy npm packages, CommonJS and mocking Node.js modules for workers.
   ::
 ::